vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

   past it to level 11.
 Very occasionally I fail to get to level 10.
 My highest level ever is 13, which may have been due to getting lucky with some patterns.

-* Chimp test: 11.5 points moving average, placing me at the 77.5th percentile.
-I've played this only four times, with scores of 10, 12, 13, and 11 respectively.
-I probably need to play it more to get a clear picture of where I stand and then to improve it.

 * Reaction time: 303 ms, placing me at the 7.3th percentile.
 This seems very hard to improve.
 I rarely get reaction times less than 230 ms,